 Move the furniture around

 This ties in nicely with our next suggestion: rearranging the furniture is a great way to open up space.
 You can do this by moving couches and TVs in the living room.
 Try putting the TV in the corner and the couch on the opposite wall and hanging a large art piece where the TV once was.

 The great thing about interior design is that there are no right or wrong answers!
-You can play around with moving your furniture as much as you like until you find something that works for you.
+You can move your furniture as much as you like until you find something that works for you.
 You can also consider selling old furniture if it no longer fits within your new vision or hasn’t been used for anything substantial in a long time and is purely for aesthetic purposes.
 Sometimes less is more.

 However, if you choose to decorate your small space, remember that it doesn’t have to be a big, expensive, stressful task.
 Keep it simple and think big.
 How can you maximize the small space?
 That’s up to you.
 We’re just here to help you think about it.
 And, if you need a hand with painting your new house or apartment, contact MrPaint today!